model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

-The `requires` and `ensures` macros perform code generation in the macro, creating a `check` and a `replace` function which use `assert` and `assume` as described in the [user expersection](#user-experience) section.
-Both are attached via a `kanitool` attribute to the function which they are checking and replacing respectively.
+The `requires` and `ensures` macros perform code generation in the macro, creating a `check` and a `replace` function which use `assert` and `assume` as described in the [user experience](#user-experience) section.
+Both are attached to the function they are checking/replacing by  `kanitool::checked_with` and `kanitool::replaced_with` attributes respectively.
 See also the [discussion](#rationale-and-alternatives) about why we decided to generate check and replace functions like this.

 The code generation in the macros is straightforward, save two aspects: `old` and the borrow checker.